Winphillips/AR-StateParks-GIS-App/README.md

 ## Getting Started

 To get started with this project, please follow the installation and setup instructions detailed in the project's documentation.
 You'll find step-by-step guidance on configuring your development environment, setting up the database, and launching the web application.

-**Disclaimer**: This project uses fabricated data for demonstration purposes, and any reference to actual Arkansas State Parks data is purely coincidental.